The spectral gap and principle eigenfunction of the random conductance model in a line segment: Introduction

 where $\langle f, g \rangle_{{\mu_{N}}} \colonequals \sum_{x \in \Omega_N} \mu_{N}(x)f(x)g(x)$ is the usual inner product in $L^2(\gO_{N}, \mu_{N})$.
 Moreover, the spectral gap $\gap_{N}$ is given by

 where $\Var_{\mu_{N}}(f)\colonequals \langle f, f\rangle_{\mu_{N}}-\langle f, \ind \rangle^2_{\mu_{N}}$.
 The spectral gap is the rate of convergence to equilibrium (cf.\ \cite[Theorem 3.4]{Yang2021thesis}) and is also the best constant in the Poincar\'{e} inequality as shown in \eqref{def:gap}.
-The principle eigenfunction, corresponding to the spectral gap, can be exploited to obtain sharp bounds on the mixing time for the simple exclusion process and interchange process, see \cite{lacoin2016mixing, wilson2004mixing, Yang2024spectral}.
-In this paper, we are interested in the question: how do the spectral gap and its corresponding eigenfunction depend on the conductance sequence $(c^{(N)}(x,x+1))_{1 \le x <N}$?
-In the sequel, we always set
+The principal eigenfunction, corresponding to the spectral gap, can be exploited to obtain sharp bounds on the mixing time for the simple exclusion process and the interchange process, see \cite{lacoin2016mixing, wilson2004mixing, yang2024cutoffSEP}.